-10, organizations to share their "wisdom" and financial resources. "barter exchange" encounters where each value the expertise of the other.
-11. Arts organizations define legacy through longevity Arts organizations focus work on time limited fulfillment programs: 12.
+10. Business leaders direct/serve arts organizations to share their "wisdom" and financial resources. "barter exchange" encounters where each value the expertise of the other.
+11. Arts organizations define legacy through longevity.
+Arts organizations focus work on time limited fulfillment programs: 12.
 Artistic leaders avoid succession planning.
 All leaders actively recruit and mentor successors.
-13. Board members are selected for their Thought leaders are engaged for the interest in the arts company and their quality of their divergent thinking ability to contribute and leverage outside of the arts arena.
-Practical as financially connesed to arms length engagement.
+13. Board members are selected for their Thought leaders are engaged for the TJ. interest in the arts company and their quality of their divergent thinking ability to contribute and leverage outside of the arts arena.
+Practical as financially. opposed to arms length engagement.